cdoom64hunter/eduke32-amcfork-legacy/README.md

 # EDuke32 Fork for the AMC TC
-This is a fork of the EDuke32 engine that makes a number of changes specifically for the AMC TC : https://www.moddb.com/games/the-amc-tc
+This is a fork of the EDuke32 engine that makes a number of changes specifically for the AMC TC.

+Link to the game: https://www.moddb.com/games/the-amc-tc

 It alters a number of hardcoded features in order to preserve backwards-compatibility, prevent game crashes and to improve the overall presentation of certain aspects of the game.

 The changes that have been made to the engine are listed at the bottom of this document, and the specifics can be viewed in the corresponding SVN diff file.
 We stress that this build is NOT INTENDED to be used with Duke Nukem 3D or ANY of its expansions.
 Do not make attempts to do so, or else things will inevitably break.

 Instead, to play Duke Nukem 3D, please download an official eduke32 release from here: https://www.eduke32.com/

 In this repo, we provide the source code for our fork of eduke32, a patch file listing the changes that have been made to the respective revision this fork was based on,